Things Bad Begun

 "Things Bad Begun" is the fifteenth and penultimate episode of the third season of the post-apocalyptic horror television series Fear the Walking Dead, which aired on AMC on October 15, 2017 along with the season finale; "Sleigh Ride".
-This episode features the death of Troy Otto (Daniel Sharman) as he's killed by Madison Clark (Kim Dickens).
+This episode features the apparent death of Troy Otto (Daniel Sharman) as he's killed by Madison Clark (Kim Dickens).

 Plot

 Alicia brings Diana to the bazaar for treatment and is enlisted to assist a life-saving operation.
 The patient is John, the President of the Proctors, an outlaw motorcycle gang which is opening a trade route from the Texas gulf coast to San Diego.
 Troy learns that the Proctors intend to attack the dam and rushes with Nick to warn them.
 The staff at the dam decide to hold out but if defeat is certain to blow the dam with explosives to deny the Proctors a water monopoly.
 Walker and Crazy Dog leave to search for survivors from their nation.
 Strand tells Nick to get his family out, having made a deal with the Proctors and no longer being able to guarantee anyone's safety.
 Nick is questioned by Daniel about the herd, giving Nick another reason to get them out.
-When Madison learns that Troy led the herd, she murders him in front of Nick.
+When Madison learns that Troy led the herd, she seemingly murders him in front of Nick.
 Strand opens a gate for the Proctors and in a struggle shoots Daniel in the face.
 As the Proctors overrun the dam, Strand takes the detonator and hides Madison and Nick.

+Production

+Casting

+This episode marks the final regular appearance of Troy Otto (Daniel Sharman) following his apparent death at Madison's hands, although his body is briefly shown in the next episode.
+The character would later make a surprise return in the eighth season, having secretly survived the events of "Things Bad Begun."